jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 ### should_attach (function, optional)

 A user-defined function that controls whether to enable null-ls for a given buffer.
-Receives `bufnr` as its only argument.
+Receives `bufnr` as its first argument.

-In order to cut down potentially expensive calls, null-ls will only call `should_attach` after its own internal "should attach" checks pass, so it's not guaranteed to run every time.
+To cut down potentially expensive calls, null-ls will call `should_attach` after its own internal checks pass, so it's not guaranteed to run on each new buffer.

 ```lua
 require("null-ls.nvim").setup({